PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 ### Why TabPFN's Dual Attention is Superior

-TabPFN's reshaping preserves the tabular structure while maintaining computational efficiency:
+**Efficiency:** TabPFN's reshaping preserves the tabular structure while maintaining computational efficiency.

-**Computational Advantage:**
-- TabPFN: `O(R²×C) + O(C²×R)` with dual attention
-- Flattened: `O((R×C)²)` - significantly more expensive

 **Inductive Bias:**
 The dual attention design builds in the correct inductive bias for tabular data - that relationships within rows (across features) and within columns (across samples) have different semantic meanings and should be modeled separately.
-This is why TabPFN can generalize effectively to new datasets without seeing them during training.

 1. **Feature Attention** answers: "Which features are important for this specific sample?"
 2. **Datapoint Attention** answers: "How do similar samples influence each other based on their feature values?"

+This is why TabPFN can generalize effectively to new datasets without seeing them during training.

 ## The Causal Attention Between Datapoints (Row-wise)

 In contrast to feature attention, the datapoint attention requires a causal structure.
 This is crucial for maintaining the integrity of supervised learning, where training data should not be influenced by test data.
 The attention mechanism is designed to respect this causal structure.
-Causal masking is commonly applied in, e.g., in time series forecasting, to ensure that the model does not "peek" at future data points when creating forecasts.
-In TabPFN, the causal masking ensures that all train datapoints can attend to each other, but test datapoints can only attend to training datapoints.
-This is implemented in the `self_attn_between_datapoints` layer, which uses a causal mask to esnures this structure.
+While in time series forecasting this is often implemented via an explicit causal mask, in TabPFN the same effect is achieved by splitting the attention calculation into two parts:

+- Training datapoints attend only to other training datapoints (bidirectional)

+- Test datapoints attend only to training datapoints (unidirectional)

+This selective information flow is implemented in the `self_attn_between_datapoints` layer by explicitly separating the query/key/value tensors for train and test portions, rather than by applying a mask matrix.

 **Implementation Details:**
 ```python